Table of Contents

 If you need more working capital to grow your business, a secured business line of credit could be a good solution.
 Because it’s backed by collateral, such as real estate or business equipment, it can be easier to qualify for and may offer better rates and terms than other, unsecured forms of business financing.

-Here’s a closer look at how secured business lines of credit work, their pros and cons, how they compare to secured business lines of credit, and how to go about getting one.
+Here’s a closer look at how secured business lines of credit work, their pros and cons, how they compare to unsecured business lines of credit, and how to go about getting one.

 What Is a Secured Business Line of Credit?

-A secured business line of credit is a flexible financing option that allows a business to borrow money when it needs it (up to a certain limit) and only pay interest on the amount they withdraw.
-Once you pay back the funds you’ve taken out, the full amount becomes available again.
+Whether a business line of credit is secured or unsecured, it’s a flexible financing option that allows a business to borrow money when it needs it (up to a certain limit) and only pay interest on the amount it withdraws.
+Once it pays back the funds it has taken out, the full amount becomes available again.

-Unlike an unsecured business line of credit, a secured credit line requires putting up collateral.
-This is an asset of value (such as equipment, real estate, or intellectual property) that, should you become unable to repay the loan, the lender can seize and sell to recoup its losses.
+The difference is that, unlike an unsecured credit line, a secured business line of credit requires the borrower to put up collateral.
+This is an asset of value (such as equipment, real estate, or intellectual property) that, should the business become unable to repay the loan, the lender could seize and sell to recoup its losses.

 How Do Secured Business Lines of Credit Work?

-With a secured business line of credit, you must put a business asset on the line.
-Because this lowers the risk for the lender, it often comes with favorable rates and terms.
-However, if you default on the loan, you risk losing that asset.
+For a secured business line of credit, you must put a business asset on the line.
+Because this lowers the risk for the lender, a secured line of credit often comes with favorable rates and terms than an unsecured one.
+However, with a secured business line of credit, you risk losing the asset you put up if you default on your payments.

 Recommended: Loans for Restaurants